Robert Horry: Phoenix Suns (1996–1997)

-On August 19, 1996, Horry was traded to the Phoenix Suns, along with Sam Cassell, Chucky Brown and Mark Bryant, for former NBA Most Valuable Player Charles Barkley.
+On August 19, 1996, before the 1996–97 NBA season, Horry was traded to the Phoenix Suns, along with Sam Cassell, Chucky Brown and Mark Bryant, for former NBA Most Valuable Player Charles Barkley.
 Horry had been criticized in Houston for not taking enough shots and felt that was what prompted the Rockets to trade him.
 On January 5, 1997, in a game against the Celtics, he had an on-court altercation with head coach Danny Ainge.
 Horry had been performing poorly and had just been substituted out.
 As he was leaving the floor, Horry walked up to Ainge and the two shared some words.
 As he was walking away, Horry screamed obscenities at Ainge and then threw a towel at his face.
 Horry was promptly suspended by the Suns for two games.
 Suns GM Jerry Colangelo wanted to suspend Horry for longer but, at that time, the Collective Bargaining Agreement only allowed a maximum of two games.